Tom Dent Congo Square Lecture Series

 Currently, the Tom Dent Congo Square Series is comprised of two annual events:

-- The Tom Dent Congo Square Symposium, held the fourth Saturday in March.
+- The Tom Dent Congo Square Symposium.
 The event has featured top scholars of African culture and how it relates to the New World, such as Robert Farris Thompson of Yale University and the author Ned Sublette.
 The symposium coincides with one of the Jazz & Heritage Foundation’s cultural events, the Congo Square Rhythms Festival, which is held the second Sunday of November at the site of Congo Square, in New Orleans’ Armstrong Park.
 For details about the March 2012 event, see www.CongoSquareTalks.com.

-- The Tom Dent Congo Square Lecture, held the fourth Thursday of November.
+- The Tom Dent Congo Square Lectures.
 The most recent speaker in this series was the author, poet and activist Amiri Baraka.

 For details on upcoming events in the Tom Dent Congo Square Lecture Series, please see our event calendar.